raspberrypilearning/xai-challenge-submit/en/step_4.md

 [[[add-training-data-ml4k]]]

 ### Train the model
 Training an ML model is just teaching a computer by showing it many labelled examples.
-The more examples you give it, the better it becomes at identifying patterns and using those patterns in the task you've set it, such as telling cats from dogs, for example.
+The more examples you give it, the better the system becomes at identifying patterns and using those patterns in the task you've set it, such as telling cats from dogs, for example.

 --- collapse ---
 ---